dof-dss/architecture-blog/source/blog/2020-09-03-accessibility.html.markdown

 Ramps, automatic doors…

 Most people think of these things because they take building accessibility to mean designed with wheelchair users in mind.
-However, what about people with visual impairments who would benefit from braille signage, or people with hearing difficulties who need a visual clue to an fire alarm going off?
+However, what about people with visual impairments who would benefit from braille signage, or people with hearing difficulties who need a visual clue to a fire alarm going off?

 We need to have a more holistic view and look to make these things accessible to all; citizen services are no different.